GraemeMalcolm/ai-stuff/instructions/09-translation.md

 To use your cognitive services resource, client applications need its authentication key and location:

 1. Wait for deployment to complete.
 Then go to your cognitive services resource, and on the **Overview** page, click the link to manage the keys for the service.
 You will need the endpoint and keys to connect to your cognitive services resource from client applications.
 2. View the **Keys and Endpoint** page for your Speech resource.
-You will need the location/region and keys to connect from client applications.
+You will need the **location/region** and keys to connect from client applications.

+**Note**: To use the Translator service you do not need to use the Cognitive Service endpoint.
+A global endpoint just for the Translator service is provided.

 ## Create a cloud shell